-Below, we’ll explain EVERYTHING you need to know about DisneylandForward and the potential future of the Disneyland Resort.
+Many never thought this project would be approved… Below, we’ll explain EVERYTHING you need to know about DisneylandForward and the exciting future of the Disneyland Resort.

 DisneylandForward Anaheim Planning Commission Vote

-As a result of the EIR, DisneylandForward includes accommodations for attraction noise reduction (including minimum setback requirements and noise barriers) and reconfiguring traffic patterns on surrounding streets.
+As a result of the Environmental Impact Report (EIR), DisneylandForward includes accommodations for attraction noise reduction (including minimum setback requirements and noise barriers) and reconfiguring traffic patterns on surrounding streets.
 Construction noise and pollution is also addressed in the EIR.

 Worth noting is that several structures inside Disneyland Park (the Disneyland Railroad Main Street Station, Pirates of the Caribbean, and Hungry Bear Restaurant) are considered “historic resources” by the state of California, which may impact some of the mitigation measures outlined in the EIR.
 Disneyland Park itself could also potentially be designated as a “historic district,” which would require certain documentation to be submitted to the city before mitigation measures could be implemented.